emoregcram/IponTracker/README.md

 | goals[]     |
 +-------------+

-**How to Run the Program**
+How to Run the Program
 Step 1 — Compile the Files

 Make sure all .java files are in the same folder.
 Then run:

 javac *.java

 Step 2 — Run the Program
 java FinancialTracker

 Requirements

 Java 8 or higher

 Console/terminal environment

-**Sample Output:**
+6. Sample Output
 === IPON TRACKER (SAVINGS-PRIORITY) ===
 [1] Add Savings Account (Required First)
 [2] Add Expense to Savings
 [3] Add Goal to Savings